 How Long to Hold on to Stock in Day Trading Positions

 There are simple and in-depth answers to the question of how long you should hold a day trade (or a trade of any time length).
 Is there a sweet spot?
 If you buy, should you hold the trade through a pullback or try to pick mini-tops and bottoms?
 Is holding a trade for an hour too long, or one minute too short?
-How long you tend to hold your positions will have a direct impact on profitability, so giving it consideration is important if you want to improve.
+How long you tend to hold your positions will have a direct impact on profitability, so it's important to consider if you want to improve.

 Notice the Price Waves